Old Supreme Court Chamber: Artwork in the Old Supreme Court Chamber

 There are several notable pieces of artwork in the Old Supreme Court Chamber.
 There are four marble busts of the first four Chief Justices of the Supreme Court: John Jay, John Rutledge, Oliver Ellsworth, and John Marshall.
-A bust of Roger Taney is found in the adjacent robing room, which serves as the entrance for visitors into the chamber.
-Above one fireplace is a clock that is said apocryphally to be ordered by Roger Taney and set five minutes forward under his direction to promote promptness on the court proceedings.
+Until February 9, 2023, a bust of Roger Taney could be found in the adjacent robing room, which serves as the entrance for visitors into the chamber.
+Above one fireplace is a clock that is said apocryphally to be ordered by Roger Taney and set five minutes forward under his direction to promote promptness in the court proceedings.
 Above the clock is a plaster relief of Lady Justice, notable for a lack of blindfold.
 She is accompanied by America, depicted as a winged youth, holding the United States Constitution as a star overhead shines light upon the document.
 Although never specified by the artist, Justice looks to the document with her unblinded eyes.
 An eagle seen protecting law books and an owl beneath Justice, two symbolic birds, are featured in the sculpture.
 The relief was the work of Carlo Franzoni in 1817.

 Taney controversy

-On July 22, 2020, in the midst of the George Floyd protests, the U.S. House of Representatives voted 305–113 to remove a bust of Chief Justice Roger B. Taney (as well as statues honoring figures who were part of the Confederacy during the Civil War) from the U.S. Capitol and replace it with a bust of Justice Thurgood Marshall, who was a champion of civil rights.
-The bill called for removal of Taney's bust within 30 days after the law's passage.
+On July 22, 2020, amid the George Floyd protests, the U.S. House of Representatives voted 305–113 to remove a bust of Chief Justice Roger B. Taney (as well as statues honoring figures who were part of the Confederate States of America during the American Civil War) from the U.S. Capitol and replace it with a bust of Justice Thurgood Marshall, who was a champion of civil rights.
+The bill called for removing Taney's bust within 30 days after the law's passage.
 The bust had been mounted in the old robing room adjacent to the Old Supreme Court Chamber in the Capitol Building.
 The bill (H.R.
 7573) also created a "process to obtain a bust of Marshall ... and place it there within a minimum of two years."
 After the bill reached the Republican-led Senate on July 30, 2020 (S.4382), it was referred to the Committee on Rules and Administration, but no further action was taken.

 On June 29, 2021, the U.S. House of Representatives passed a resolution 285 to 120 with sixty-seven Republican Representatives to replace the bust with one of Thurgood Marshall and expel Confederate statues from the U.S. Capitol.